 Avoid these responsibilities and you could end up facing penalties and even prosecution, so make sure you’re prepared to meet them before you incorporate.

 A good accountant can help on the tax front, while insurance can keep your limited company protected.
-Explore our limited company cover options on our dedicated limited company insurance page.
+Explore our limited company insurance options.

 A limited company needs at least one shareholder.
 Shareholders can also be directors.

-As a small business this might mean you only have one shareholder – yourself.
+As a small business, this might mean you will be the only shareholder.
 And if your business only has one shareholder, that shareholder owns 100 per cent of the company.

 That said, there’s no limit to the number of shareholders a limited company can have.

 When you register your limited company, you need to give information about the shares and how they’ve been issued.
 You should state:

 It’s common for new small limited companies to issue 100 £1 shares and pay £100 into the company bank account when incorporating.

 You can divide this if you have more shareholders.
 For example, if you have two directors, you can issue 100 £1 shares, with both shareholders paying £50 into the company bank account.

 This means the company is divided equally between the two shareholders, but you could also split it unevenly if you wanted to.